Flat Fire (2023)

 The Flat Fire was a wildfire near Agness, Oregon in the Rogue River-Siskiyou National Forest.
-Ignited at about 5:51 PM PT on July 15, 2023, the fire was human caused.
+Ignited at about 5:51 PM PT on July 15, 2023, the fire was determined to be human-caused.
 As of 31 October 2023, the fire had burned 34242 acre and was 100% contained.

 History

-The fire began about 2 miles south east of Agness, Oregon at around 5:51 PM PT on July 15, 2023.
+The fire began about 2 miles southeast of Agness, Oregon at around 5:51 PM PT on July 15, 2023.
 As of 31 October 2023, the fire had burned 34242 acre and was 100% contained.

 Cause

-The cause of the fire is human caused.
+The fire was determined to be human-caused.

 Impact

 Level 3 evacuations were issued for the area surrounding the Oak Flat Campground in Curry County, Oregon.
 A temporary evacuation shelter was set up at Gold Beach High School in Gold Beach, Oregon for anyone displaced by the fire.
 A closure order was in effect for Siskiyou National Forest lands surrounding the fire.